Frequently asked questions sent to Toronto Dermatologists and Cosmetic & Laser Physicians

 Here are some important points:

 • Most important is that you have trust in the individual providing your Botox treatment.
 You are relying on their experience, expertise, and honesty to give you a proper assessment of the amount of Botox you will need.
-Toronto Dermatologists, Cosmetic Physicians and Plastic Surgeons clinics are your best choice.
+Dermatologists, Cosmetic Physicians and Plastic Surgeons clinics in Toronto are your best choice.

 Botox is measure in standard international units; if its authentic Botox from Allergan, its odes not matter how your provider dilutes the product, you should always be told exactly how many units you are paying for.

-• The number of Botox units is determined by examination of the area to be injected.
+• The number of units is determined by examination of the area to be injected.
 For example, if you want to stop you frowning motion (the glabella) so that you don’t look so angry, and to prevent the infamous “eleven” wrinkles, the Doctor or Nurse should ask you to frown as hard as you can.
-Tis allows a general assessment of the number of units you will need, based on their experience.
+This allows a general assessment of the number of units you will need, based on their experience.

-• There are general guidelines; the glabellas in females is typically 25-35 units, and at the Baywood Clinic, approximately 80% of female patients would get Botox injection in that range.
+• There are general guidelines; the glabellas in females is typically 25-35 units, and at the Baywood Clinic, approximately 80% of female patients would get Botox injections in that range.
 However, some patients might only need 20 (very weak natural movement) or 40 or more (rare cases with very strong muscles)

 • For axillary hyperhidrosis, or excessive underarm sweating the dose is fairly standard – 100 units per underarm although in some cases we can get by with 50 units per side.
 These are the doses used by most Toronto Dermatologists and Cosmetic Doctors.